 And such a grooming routine would need to include bathing, brushing and clipping.

-In the video featured in the next section, you can follow along while a Doodle is given a puppy cut, on of the many popular Goldendoodle Haircuts.
+In this video, you can follow along while a Doodle is given a complete groom.
+Every step is covered, from grooming the body and face to managing nails.
 This guide is especially useful for any of you wishing to economise on grooming costs by doing your own grooming at home.

 The popular Wahl adjustable clippers.

-If you have been researching the best clippers for Goldendoodles, then you will be interested to see from the video below just how smoothly these clippers glide through the Goldendoodle’s hair.
+If you have been researching the best clippers for Goldendoodles, then you will be interested to know just how smoothly these clippers glide through the Goldendoodle’s hair.

 With this breed you will do well to have a good pet hair vacuum on hand.